The hard-core model on planar lattices: the disk-packing problem and high-density phases: Introduction

 where $S(D)/2$ is the solution to optimization problem (5); see below.

-Furthermore, for any attainable non-sliding $D$ we describe all periodic optimizers, i.e., periodic packings achieving the maximal density.
-On $\bbA_2$ these are $D$-sub-lattices and their shifts (see sub-section {\bf 3.2}), while on $\bbZ^2$ they are the so-called MDA-sub-lattices and their shifts (see sub-section {\bf 3.5}).
-On $\bbH_2$ the optimizers are $D$-sub-lattices and their shifts when $D^2$ is divisible by 3, and $D^*$-sub-lattices and their shifts when $D^2\not\in{\mathcal N}$ and $D^2$ is not divisible by 3 (see sub-section {\bf 3.4}).
-For $D^2\in\{1, 13, 16, 28, 49, 64, 67, 97, 157, 256 \}$ the optimal packings are not necessarily sub-lattices: cf. \cite{MSS1}.
-For the $43$ sliding values $D$ (on $\bbZ^2$ and $\bbH_2$), we construct infinitely many maximally-dense periodic packings.
+Furthermore, for any attainable non-sliding $D$ on $\bbA_2, \bbH_2, \bbZ^2$ we describe all periodic optimizers, i.e., periodic packings achieving the maximal density.
+On $\bbA_2$ these are $D$-sub-lattices and their shifts (see section 3.2), while on $\bbZ^2$ they are the so-called maximally-dense admissible sub-lattices and their shifts (see section 3.5).
+On $\bbH_2$ the optimizers are $D$-sub-lattices and their shifts when $D^2$ is divisible by 3, and $D^*$-sub-lattices and their shifts when $D^2\not\in{\mathcal N}$ and $D^2$ is not divisible by 3 (see section 3.4).
+For {$D^2=1, 13, 16, 28, 49, 64, 67, 97, 157, 256$ on $\bbH_2$ there are finitely many optimal periodic packings but they are not necessarily sub-lattices: cf. \cite{MSS1}. } For the $43$ sliding values $D$ (on $\bbZ^2$ and $\bbH_2$), we construct infinitely many optimal periodic packings.

 We would like to note that, for each of $\bbA_2$, $\bbZ^2$ and $\bbH_2$, there are infinitely many values of $D$ for which the optimizer is unique up to lattice symmetries, and there are also infinitely many values of $D$ with multiple, but finitely many, optimizers up to lattice symmetries.
-Moreover, these alternatives exhausts all attainable non-sliding values of $D$.
+Moreover, these alternatives exhaust all attainable non-sliding values of $D$.
 The number of optimal packings depends upon $D$; on $\bbZ^2$ and $\bbH_2$ the disks in these packings do not necessarily touch their `neighbors'.
-Dense-packings on $\bbA_2$ have been also considered in \cite{CD}.